Public Safety

 Safety and violence are among the most critical issues facing youth in Oakland—one of the most violent cities in America.
 East Oakland experiences a disproportionate amount of the city’s violence where:

-• Homicide is the leading cause of death among 15-24 year olds.
+• Homicide is the leading cause of death among 15- to 24-year-olds.

 • 44% of the youth at neighboring Castlemont High School have contact with the criminal justice system.